John Graham, 1st Viscount Dundee

-Major-General John Graham, 1st Viscount Dundee (21 July 1648 – 27 July 1689) was a Scottish army officer.
+Major-General John Graham of Claverhouse, 1st Viscount Dundee (21 July 1648 – 27 July 1689) was a Scottish army officer.
 A Tory and Episcopalian, he was responsible for policing southwest Scotland to suppress religious unrest and rebellion of Covenanters during the late 17th century.
 His allegedly brutal conduct during this period led him to be nicknamed "Bluidy Clavers".

 As a general in the Scots Army, Claverhouse was made Viscount Dundee by James VII of Scotland, and remained loyal to James after the Glorious Revolution deposed him.
 Dundee rallied Highland clans loyal to the Jacobite cause and led the Jacobite rising of 1689 to victory at the Battle of Killiecrankie, where he died.
 The rising was unsuccessful, but Claverhouse posthumously was made a Jacobite hero, acquiring the soubriquet "Bonnie Dundee".

 Early life

 The Graham family was descended from Robert III of Scotland through his second daughter Princess Mary.
 John Graham was the elder son of Sir William Graham and Lady Madeline Carnegie, from a junior branch of the family that had acquired the estate of Claverhouse near Dundee.
+Graham was a direct descendant of Sir David Graham of Kincardine, a signatory of the 1320 Declaration of Arbroath, and who received the estate of Old Montrose from Robert the Bruce as a token of gratitude for his role in leading Scottish troops in the First War of Independence.
 His date of birth is disputed but generally assumed to be in 1648.
 He had two sisters and was educated with his younger brother David at the University of St Andrews, graduating in 1661.

 While closely related to James Graham, 1st Marquess Montrose, known as the "Great Montrose", William Graham did not join his Highland Campaign of 1644–1645.
 John and David became wards of their uncles and other relatives after his death around 1652.
 In 1660, they were listed as burgesses of Dundee, 'by reason of their father's privilege' and John Graham inherited the Claverhouse estate when he came of age in the summer of 1669.

 The Claverhouse properties included a house in Glen Ogilvie in the Sidlaw Hills to the north of Dundee (since demolished), Claypotts Castle, and a house at Mill of Mains.
 In 1669 Graham's maternal uncle, David Carnegie, Lord Lour, secured him an appointment as a Commissioner of Excise and Justice of the Peace for Angus.